Comedy writer & Performer

 In May 2019, she graduated with a BFA in film and television from the NYU Tisch School of the Arts.
 Following graduation, Molly studied screen-acting at Stone Street Studios and completed improv 101-401 at Upright Citizens Brigade.

 Since graduation, four of Molly’s shorts have been selected to screen at film festivals nationwide.
 Molly has won a REMI award at Worldfest-Houston International Film Festival, taken home seven awards for three different shorts in the Best Shorts Competition, won “Best Mockumentary” at the Atlanta Comedy Festival and “Best Comedy” at the Hollywood Verge Film Festival, alongside many more official selections and nominations for her self-produced shorts and sketches.
-In March 2020, Molly went viral on TikTok and currently has 110K followers!
+In March 2020, Molly went viral on TikTok and currently has over 200K followers!
 In the fall of 2020 she was seen by millions for her viral MTA impression, which led to her own voice being recorded for the NYC Subway.